nicholasadamou/clang-vscode-starter/README.md

 ## Requirements

 XCode and the developer command-line tools.

-This project assumes that you already have XCode installed.
+⚠️**Note**: This project assumes that you already have XCode installed.

 Why?
 Well, if you're developing on a Mac you'll need XCode, if only for the macOS SDK and C/C++ header files/libraries.